calacademy-research/cas-web-asset-server/README.md

 so that *bottle.py* can find the template files.
 See [“TEMPLATE NOT FOUND” IN MOD_WSGI/MOD_PYTHON](http://bottlepy.org/docs/dev/faq.html#template-not-found-in-mod-wsgi-mod-python).

 # Detailed Docker Installation Instructions
+---
-The below instructions are for a docker installation, instructions for running directly without docker are given at the bottom.
+The following instructions from [Cloning Web Asset Server Source Repository](#cloning-web-asset-server-source-repository) to [Final docker-compose and setup](#final-docker-compose-and-setup) are for a Docker installation.
+Instructions for running the server directly without Docker are provided at the bottom.
---If running directly via python only the step [Setting up settings.py](#Setting up settings.py) needs to be completed.
+If running directly via Python, only the step [Configuring `settings.py`](#configuring-settingspy) needs to be completed after running `git clone git@github.com:calacademy-research/cas-web-asset-server.git`, then skip to [Running server.py locally via python without nginx](#running-serverpy-locally-via-python-without-nginx):.

 ## Cloning Web Asset Server source repository